 5 Pros of Buying a House

-In order to know buying a house could be the right choice for you, you need to first understand this kind of purchase and how to weigh the pros and cons.
-Here are common benefits to purchasing an existing home:
+In order to know if buying a house could be the right choice for you, you need to first understand this kind of purchase and how to weigh the pros and cons.
+Here are some benefits of purchasing an existing home:

 - Opportunity to flip your home: If you buy a home and make much-needed upgrades, you have the potential to flip the home, allowing you to roll over profits into a newer and better house.
 According to a RealtyTrac report on single family house sales in Q3 of 2016, the average gross profit of completed flips was 47.1 percent of the original home purchase price.

 - Upgrade costs can be delayed: With a pre-existing home, you can take your time making upgrades, allowing you to better budget for the expenses.